emlinking/emlinking.github.io/index.md

 ## About Me

-I am a rising junior double-majoring in computer science and linguistics at Columbia University, in New York City.
-This summer, I am conducting research in the [Vision, Language, and Learning Lab](https://www.vislang.ai/) at Rice University, with Professor Vicente Ordoñez-Román.
+I am a rising junior (graduating in spring 2024) double-majoring in computer science and linguistics at Columbia University, in New York City.
+I am interested in computational linguistics/natural language processing.
+At Columbia, I have worked as a research assistant in the [Speech Lab](https://www.cs.columbia.edu/areas/speech/), in the Department of Computer Science, and in the [Corter Lab](https://www.tc.columbia.edu/faculty/jec34/), in the Cognitive Science in Education program at Teachers College.
+I have also worked as a data annotator for the [Natural Language Processing Group](https://www.cs.columbia.edu/areas/speech/) at Columbia.
+This summer, I am conducting research in the [Vision, Language, and Learning Lab](https://www.vislang.ai/) at Rice University, with Professor [Vicente Ordóñez-Román](https://www.cs.rice.edu/~vo9/).

 ## About My Mentor